-I like to jog.
-What I don’t like are those little gnats that sometimes fly up my nose or in my mouth and totally mess up my marathon-worthy rhythm.
+I like to jog, but what I don’t like are those little gnats that sometimes fly up my nose or in my mouth and totally mess up my marathon-worthy rhythm.
 When a larger-sized fly goes up my nose, it’s almost impressive.
 I want to commend the fly by saying, “Of all the places for you to cram your chunky bug body, you manage to go up my narrow nostril?
 Well played, fly, well played.”
 But there is nothing impressive about gnats.
 They are just little, annoying twerps that swarm around in mindless circles like 13-year-old girls at the mall.

 Gnats are actually part of the fly family and different gnat species can be found in every region of the United States.
 Most gnats prefer to live and breed outside, but you can find some gnats indoors, living in houseplants or congregating on your window screens or near your lights.
 In this article we will address the most common gnat species and provide information on the most effective ways to eradicate each one.